mkoertgen/azure-app-exporter/README.md

 - AZURE_CLIENT_SECRET: one of the service principal's client secrets

 The Service Principal should have at least API permission `Application.Read.All` (Graph & Active Directory)

+## Filtering for tags

+While it is not officially possible to tag app registrations, you can still open the manifest json in the Azure portal, manually change the "tags" property and save it.

+Use the FILTER_TAGS environment variable with a comma separated list of tags to only retrive the app registrations that have one of the given tags attached.